In Psalm 23 we read the famous words, “The Lord is my Shepherd.” But what does it mean and how do we pray this beautiful verse?

 If we long to know Him, how can we not talk to Him?

-Talking – communicating is the way in which we connect with others.
-And it is no different with our Savior.
-If we long to know Him, we must communicate with Him.
-And prayer is just that.
+Talking.
+It’s important because communicating is the way in which we connect with others.
+That includes our Savior.
+If we long to know Jesus, we must communicate with Him.
+We can do that through prayer.

 Prayer is talking with God.